mrehankarim/Visio.ai-landing-page-for-an-AI-powered-video-creation-tool/README.md

+## Project Summary:
+Visio.ai is dummy project that I developed to polish my development skills.
+It used React Js and tailwind css.
+You can visit the live project here: ( https://tinyurl.com/2fk5y338 )

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.